jihaekim/STI-Polymorphic/README.md

 <strong>Adding functionality</strong>

-What is we want more information about the vehicles?
+What if we want more information about the vehicles?

 For `Bicycles`, we want to know if the bike is a road, mountain or hybrid bike.
 For `Cars` and `Motorcycles`, we want to know the horsepower